BreadchainCoop/coopstable-contracts/README.md

-# Coopstable - Decentralized Stable Coin System
+# Coopstable - Decentralized Cooperative Stablecoin Protocol

-Coopstable is a decentralized stable coin (cUSD) system built on the Stellar network.
-The system enables users to mint stable coins by providing collateral to yield-generating protocols, with yield being distributed to members of the cooperative.
+Coopstable is a decentralized cooperative stablecoin protocol built on the Stellar network using Soroban smart contracts.
+The system implements a novel "lossless donation" model where users mint cUSD stablecoins by depositing collateral into yield-generating DeFi protocols, with the generated yield distributed to cooperative members and projects while users retain their principal.

 ## Table of Contents